protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 Within this tutorial you will perform the following steps:

 -   create a Dave&trade; basic model
--   run the *New Set of eTrice Models* wizzard
+-   run the *New Set of eTrice Models* wizard
 -   create a simple blinky model
 -   generate, build and run the application
 -   optionally extend the blinky state machine and create a button controller to switch blinky on and off

 ###Step 1:###
 As a starting point you should create a Dave&trade; project for the target HW.
-Let´s call the project *BlinkyTutorial_RelaxKit4700_ST*, where *ST* stands for *Single Threaded*.
+Let's call the project *BlinkyTutorial_RelaxKit4700_ST*, where *ST* stands for *Single Threaded*.
 The following APPs should be included:

 -   Systimer
 -   2 * Digital outputs for the two LEDs.